makostadima/r-novice-intermediate-cambridge-june2015/03-seeking-help.md

 > ## Learning objectives {.objectives}
 >
+> * To know where to look for help.
-> * To be able read R help files for functions and special operators.
+> * To become familiar with R help files for functions and special operators.
 > * To be able to use CRAN task views to identify packages to solve a problem.
 > * To be able to seek help from your peers
 >

 ### Reading Help files

-R, and every package, provide help files for functions.
-To search for help on a function from a specific function that is in a package loaded into your namespace (your interactive R session):
+R and add-on packages provide help files for functions.
+To load the help page for a specific function:

 ~~~{.r}